JachymT/a-level-cs-blog/Computer Systems/1.2/1.2.1/notes.md

 ![image](https://user-images.githubusercontent.com/72783315/145049228-6aecdd6e-697f-460e-876c-7b2f821e530e.png)

 ### Stack
+After an interupt the CPU needs to go back to executing the program before the interupt.
+This is done by storing the contents of registers in a stack in RAM.
-Stores reigisters in a frame from before an interupt so the porcessor can continue.
-The stack data structure lets interupts stack ontop of each other, order for the instructions in prioirty is held.
+Before an interupt is serviced the data is moved to the top of the stack.
+The stack data structure lets interupts stack ontop of each other, and so order for the instructions to be popped from the stack is maintained.

 ## Scheduling
 ///////